Couple goals: How couples can create a shared plan for the future

 Once you've agreed to achieve your couple goals together, you’ll have the strongest partner you could ever imagine.
 Once you take the first baby steps, this bond will only get stronger.
 On the way toward your new goals, you’ll have to outgrow your comfort zone, learn new skills, and you’ll have to explore and grow.

 It’s paramount to be persistent.
 A team of two has better odds at succeeding in the long run.
 So, stick together.
 Everything is figureoutable!

 Think of this dream-teamwork as an alignment of forces or vectors.
-Only if you’ve discussed and agreed on how to move ahead as a team can you actually drive at full speed towards your future and make your dreams work.
+Only if you’ve discussed and agreed on how to move ahead as a team can you actually drive at full speed toward your future and make your dreams work.

-The how, any potential issues or problems will shrink together to merely nothing if you align your lives.
+Then, any potential issues or problems will shrink together to merely nothing if you align your lives.
 Understand your partner, empower him or her, permit each other to pursue dreams and support your choices going forward.
 Stop wishing, start doing.
 Be bold, don’t be afraid: Re-imagineer your life!

 “Imagination has no age and dreams are forever.” – Walt Disney

 The following photo was taken in Japan in 2017, where we made our last dreamboard together before switching gears in our lives once more.
 My wife and I had made a pact to build our best life possible.